rackerlabs/rackspace-how-to/content/general/change-to-new-primary-contact.md

 #### MyRackspace Control Panel self-service option

+Use the following steps to change the primary contact for your account:

 1. In the top navigation bar, click **Account > User List**.
 2. In the **Account** sub-navigaton bar, click **Account Settings**.
 3. Click the pencil icon in the Primary Contact Information section to change the primary contact for your account.

 #### Cloud Control Panel

+Use the following steps to submit a ticket to change the primary contact for your account:

 1. In the upper-right corner of the Cloud Control Panel, click **Account** > **Docs and Forms**.
 2. Click the **Rackspace Account Change Forms** section.